indrasaputra/toggle/README.md

 Special for Grafana, there is [provided dashboard](infrastructure/grafana.dashboard.json) that can be imported.
 The dashboard contains some basic panels, such as throughput, latency, and error rate.

 Currently, tracing only works on gRPC server (handler), service/usecase, and redis.
 Postgres is not traced yet.

+## SDK

+There is already an SDK to access Toggle.
+Currently, the SDK only supports Go.
+The SDK codes are located in this very repository.
+Visit [Toggle SDK](pkg/sdk/toggle/client.go).